VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 `setupView` is a function that measures and layouts a view.
 I pass it as a parameter to entry point `compareDayNightScreenshots`.
-If you don't know what is measure\layout\draw - read [the doc](https://developer.android.com/guide/topics/ui/how-android-draws).

 ```kotlin
 compareDayNightScreenshots(R.layout.content_scrolling) {
     ViewHelpers.setupView(it).setExactWidthPx(800).setExactHeightPx(4000).layout()